-Skin Analytics uses AI algorithms that can take a dermoscopic image of a skin lesion helping to identify skin cancer.
+Skin Analytics has developed AI algorithms that can assess dermoscopic images of skin lesions to help to identify skin cancer.

 “Two-week rule referrals place an enormous burden on Dermatology services across the UK.
 However, typically fewer than 10% of such referrals turn out to have a significant skin cancer.
 Teledermatology offers the potential to greatly improve the current referral pathway and ensure that patients with skin cancer receive care, in both a quick and efficient manner.”